def324/bananapi-r3-mini-guide/README.md

 3. Back in **Network › Wireless**, click **Save & Apply**.
 4. Wait for the wireless restart to complete (status turns green).
-5. You will need to reconnect to the new wirless network.
+5. You will need to reconnect to the new wireless network.

 ##### Verification